Nancy Sherman: Ancient ethics and virtue

+Military ethics and the moral psychology of war

+Beginning with her tenure at the Naval Academy, Sherman developed a sustained body of work on the moral and psychological experience of soldiers, focusing on issues including post-traumatic stress disorder, military suicide, and the honor, guilt, and shame associated with war captured by the concept of moral injury.

-Sherman writes about courage and the use of emotions from a soldier's point of view in her book Stoic Warriors.
+In Stoic Warriors: The Ancient Philosophy Behind the Military Mind (2005), Sherman writes about courage and the use of emotions from a soldier's point of view.
 She asserts that soldiers returning home often receive insufficient care, leaving them ill-prepared for non-violent civilian life.
-Following this, she considers post-traumatic stress disorder), comparing the dysfunctional anger shown by some soldiers after they come home from war to the anger that may be functional on the battlefield as a way of summoning courage.
-Though the relationship of anger to courage may be deemed controversial to stoic views of the perfect warrior, Sherman sees this as a relationship in displaying courage since soldiers must suppress their anger, fear, and other battlefield emotions, inducing a disorder that releases these emotions after a battle, in non-violent situations.
-Thus the process by which courage is summoned and displayed on the battlefield can lead directly to PTSD when they return home—a process that can be addressed effectively by proper care upon their return.
+She compares the dysfunctional anger shown by some soldiers after they come home to the anger that may be functional on the battlefield as a way of summoning courage.
+Though the relationship of anger to courage may be deemed controversial to Stoic views of the perfect warrior, Sherman sees this as a relationship in displaying courage, since soldiers must suppress their anger, fear, and other battlefield emotions, inducing a disorder that releases these emotions after a battle, in non-violent situations.
+Sherman has argued that ancient theories of stoicism may be modified and helpfully applied to the modern world and the modern soldier.
+Her conclusions have been criticized on the basis that such applications may be actively counterproductive.

+The Untold War: Inside the Hearts, Minds, and Souls of Our Soldiers (2010), based on interviews with more than forty service members, was named a New York Times Notable Book and Editors' Choice for 2010, and was selected by the United States Air Force Academy faculty as the outstanding recent book in the humanities on war.

+Afterwar: Healing the Moral Wounds of Our Soldiers (2015) explores questions of moral injury and healing in war.
+The moral dimensions of returning soldiers' psychological injuries—guilt, shame, and feeling responsible for doing wrong or being wronged—are often ignored and elude conventional treatment.
+The book considers how returning veterans and the civilian communities to which they return can engage in moral repair.